f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

-It is highly recommend that you put interface descriptions in your configuration so that this will show up when using SNMP polling:
+For the chassis partitions, it is highly recommend that you put interface descriptions in your configuration so that they will show up when using SNMP polling:

 .. code-block:: bash